School of Design

 Reader in Textiles

 Freddie Robins is an artist who challenges the common perception of knitting as craft.
 Her work is internationally renowned; her practice crosses the boundaries of art, design and craft.
-She is a Senior Tutor in Knitted Textiles and Reader in Textiles in the School of Material at the Royal College of Art, where she has taught since 2001.
+She has taught on the Textiles programme since 2001 and is currently the college's Public Orator.

 ‘The centrepiece of Freddie Robins's new show comes as something of a shock.
 A floor-based installation of knitted life-size bodies – displayed as an interlocking circle – it brilliantly transforms the craft of knitting into conceptual art.’
 Liz Hoggard, Review of The Perfect, Contemporary Applied Arts, London.Show more